alphagov/rp-onboarding-tech-docs/source/pages/pki/pkiRotate.rst

 These instructions apply to you if you're using the Verify Service Provider.

-1. Add the new VSP private encryption key you've generated to the ``samlSecondaryEncryptionKey`` field in your VSP configuration.
+1. Add the new VSP private encryption key you've generated to the ``samlSecondaryEncryptionKey`` field in the VSP configuration.
 2. Restart the VSP to implement the configuration changes.
-Your VSP can now use both the new and old keys to decrypt SAML mesasges.
+The VSP can now use both the new and old keys to decrypt SAML mesasges.
 3. Send the new certificate to the GOV.UK Verify team and wait for the team to confirm deployment.
 4. After receiving confirmation from the GOV.UK Verify team, replace the key in ``samlPrimaryEncryptionKey`` with the key from ``samlSecondaryEncryptionKey``.
 Leave ``samlSecondaryEncryptionKey`` empty for the next key rotation.
-5. Restart your VSP to implement the configuration changes.
+5. Restart the VSP to implement the configuration changes.

 Your service now uses the new VSP encryption key to decrypt SAML messages.